 I love Barcelona so much… and one of the reasons I love it is its effortlessly cool bar scene.
 Barcelona bars can be hip and edgy or chic and sophisticated, but without seeming to try – and also without feeling snobbish nor elitist.
 This is great for me because I love cocktails, but I’m not very cool, ha ha!

-Barcelona has some of the best cocktail bars in the world, with three on the list of the 50 World’s Best Bars in 2021, and many more than are serious contenders.
+Barcelona has some of the best cocktail bars in the world, with three in the top ten of the World’s Best Bars in 2022 – and many more that are serious contenders.
 For this reason, I think enjoying a cocktail or a mocktail is one of the best things to do in Barcelona.

 To create this is of the best cocktail bars in Barcelona, I tried quite a few places myself (it’s just one of the sacrifices I make as a diligent travel blogger) – but I also asked some travel blogger friends to give me their recommendations as well.

 13 Of The Best Cocktail Bars In Barcelona